cointobanks/lifetioncoin-docs/_includes/devdoc/guide_p2p_network.md

 When started for the first time, programs don't know the IP addresses of any active full nodes.
-In order to discover some IP addresses, they query one or more DNS names (called [DNS seeds][/en/glossary/dns-seed]{:#term-dns-seed}{:.term}) hardcoded into Dash Core.
+In order to discover some IP addresses, they query one or more DNS names (called [DNS seeds][/en/glossary/dns-seed]{:#term-dns-seed}{:.term}) hardcoded into Lifetioncoin Core.
 The response to the lookup should include one or more [DNS A records][] with the IP addresses of full nodes that may accept new incoming connections.
 For example, using the [Unix `dig`command][dig command]: